AUCTION QUESTIONS & ANSWERS

 I DID NOT RECEIVE MY REGISTRATION/OUTBID/ETC. E-MAIL

-Some customers have not been receiving our auction related e-mails.
-The cause of this is usually that some e-mail providers (Comcast, AOL, Hotmail, WebTV, EarthLink, etc.) have really tough spam filters that block our e-mails, so if our e-mail addresses are not in your contacts list or address book, then our e-mails go into your spam or junk folders.
+Some customers have not been receiving our e-mails.
+The cause is usually that some e-mail providers (Comcast, Yahoo, MSN, AOL, Hotmail, WebTV, EarthLink, etc.) have really tough spam filters that block our e-mails, so if our e-mail addresses are not in your contacts list or address book, then our e-mails go into your spam or junk folders or do not reach you at all!

-If this is the case, it is easy to solve.
-Just add our main e-mail addresses (emovieposter.com@emovieposter.com, mail@emovieposter.com, phillip@emovieposter.com, and shipping@emovieposter.com) to your contacts list or address book and that should allow our auction e-mails (such as winning bid notifications, shipping notifications, outbid notices, account information, etc.) to reach you.
+If this is the case, it is usually easy to solve.
+Just add our auction e-mail address of "emovieposter.com@emovieposter.com" (and mail@emovieposter.com, phillip@emovieposter.com, and shippingdept@emovieposter.com) to your contacts list or address book and that should allow our e-mails (such as outbid notices, winning bid notifications, payment details, etc.) to reach you.
 In addition, we recommend that you check your spam or junk folders for any e-mails from us, and if there is a way to mark them as not spam/junk, do that as well.

 Return to the Top ^